• Blog

 Whether we agree with this graduate or not, we need to acknowledge why we’re teaching math to our children.
 In Scripture, YHWH chose “the work of skilled craftsman” to build His tabernacle and temple.
 Be sure to include plenty of real-life “story problems” so that your children can apply their arithmetic skills to life and learn to become “skilled craftsman” in the service of their Creator.
 Applying math to “real life” is what makes it interesting!
 The memorization of math facts only serves the function of making life a little easier.

-Again, be sure not to skip over our Math Drills curriculum.
+Again, be sure not to skip over our Math Drills in our curriculum.
+You will find them inside the Teacher Guide.
 This is where we place the majority of our “story problems” and real-life application.

 If You Have a Question…